kvarak/dnd/docs/_Classes/bard.md

 ### Epic Tales
-Also at 3rd level, your retelling of the ancient tales of old are so evocative and so moving that it allows you to summon echoes of the legends.
+Your retelling of the ancient tales of old are so evocative and so moving that it allows you to summon echoes of the legends.
 As an ***action***, you can expend up to three Bardic Inspiration dice to tell the tale of a deceased legendary figure.
 You can only have one Echo active at a time, and each Echo lasts for 1 minute.
 The Echo has hit points equal to double your Charisma modifier, plus the number rolled on your Bardic Inspiration dice.
-The Echo takes its turn immediately after yours, has a speed of 30 feet, and follows mental directions you issue (no action required by you).
+The Echo takes its turn immediately after yours, has a speed of 30 ft, and follows mental directions you issue (no action required by you).
 It either takes the form of the Warrior or the Wizard, your choice each time you use this feature.

  **Warrior**.
 The spectral warrior wields a shield, has an AC of 15 and adds your Charisma modifier to its attack rolls.
 On a hit, the Echo deals force damage equal to 1d8 + your Charisma modifier.

  **Wizard**.
 The spectral wizard has an AC of 12 and has a +2 bonus to its attack rolls, which have a range of 150/600.
 On a hit, the Echo deals force damage equal to 1d8 + your Charisma modifier.

 ### Live to Tell the Tale
-Starting at 6th level, as a ***bonus action*** you can attempt a new saving throw against any ongoing condition against which you failed a saving throw in a previous round, even if the effect is normally permanent.
+As a ***bonus action*** you can attempt a new saving throw against any ongoing condition against which you failed a saving throw in a previous round, even if the effect is normally permanent.
 You can only repeat a save once per magical effect, and the ability has no effect against instantaneous effects.

 ### Pathfinding
 A Pathfinder chronicler develops an excellent sense of direction and skill at leading others through difficult terrain or by following ancient maps.
-From 6th level you have advantage on checks made to avoid becoming lost, and to Intelligence checks to escape a maze spell.
+You have advantage on checks made to avoid becoming lost, and to Intelligence checks to escape a maze spell.

 ### Greater Epic Tales
-At 14th level, you may have two Echoes active at once – either two Warriors, or one Warrior and one Wizard.
+You may have two Echoes active at once – either two Warriors, or one Warrior and one Wizard.
 Each can be commanded separately or together.
 The echo of a Wizard takes its turn before the Warrior, though both still take their turns just after yours.